 Dental Assisting Specifics

-Dental assistants maneuver through the dental office, performing various duties from front office to the dental chair.
+Assistants maneuver through the dental office, performing various duties from front office to the dental chair.
 They support dentists and dental hygienists before, during and after dental procedures.

-Dental assistants have the opportunity to contribute to patient care.
+They have the opportunity to contribute to patient care.
 They do so by preparing patients for treatment, obtaining patient records and putting them at ease.

-A dental assistant has the chance to make patients feel comfortable and safe in a place that can arouse anxiety.
+They have the chance to make patients feel comfortable and safe in a place that can arouse anxiety.
 Their connection with patients allows for a meaningful interaction that dispels worry and enhances dental care.

 Certified vs. Registered